Nashville, Tennessee: Media

 The daily newspaper in Nashville is The Tennessean, which until 1998 competed with the Nashville Banner, another daily paper that was housed in the same building under a joint-operating agreement.
 The Tennessean is the city's most widely circulated newspaper.
 Online news service NashvillePost.com competes with the printed dailies to break local and state news.
 Several weekly papers are also published in Nashville, including The Nashville Pride, Nashville Business Journal, Nashville Scene and The Tennessee Tribune.
 Historically, The Tennessean was associated with a broadly liberal editorial policy, while The Banner carried staunchly conservative views in its editorial pages; The Banners heritage had been carried on, to an extent, by The City Paper which folded in August 2013 after having been founded in October 2000.
 The Nashville Scene is the area's alternative weekly broadsheet.
 The Nashville Pride is aimed towards community development and serves Nashville's entrepreneurial population.
 Nashville Post is an online news source covering business, politics and sports.

 Nashville is home to eleven broadcast television stations, although most households are served by direct cable network connections.
 Comcast Cable has a monopoly on terrestrial cable service in Davidson County (but not throughout the entire media market).
 Nashville is ranked as the 26th largest television market in the United States.
-Major stations include WKRN-TV 2 (ABC), WSMV-TV 4 (NBC), WTVF 5 (CBS), WNPT 8 (PBS), WTNX-LD 15 (Telemundo), WZTV 17 (Fox, with The CW on DT2), WNPX-TV 28 (ion), WPGD-TV 50 (TBN), WLLC-LD 42 (Univision), WUXP-TV 30 (MyNetworkTV), (WJFB) 44 (MeTV), and WNAB 58 (Dabl).
+Major stations include WKRN-TV 2 (ABC), WSMV-TV 4 (NBC), WTVF 5 (CBS, with Ion on DT2), WNPT 8 (PBS), WTNX-LD 15 (Telemundo), WZTV 17 (Fox, with The CW on DT2), WNPX-TV 28 (Independent), WPGD-TV 50 (TBN), WLLC-LD 42 (Univision), WUXP-TV 30 (MyNetworkTV), (WJFB) 44 (MeTV), and WNAB 58 (Dabl).